zencart/documentation/content/user/admin/banner_ads.md

 Images used in banners are typically uploaded to your server's `/images/banners` directory.

+Banners are organized into banner groups.
+Each of the three header banner positions and three footer banner positions in a template can display one banner group.
+The mapping from position to group is done in the Layout Settings configuration page, as shown below.

 ## Banner Styles
 There are 2 styles of banners: **sidebox** banners and **wide** banners